 Similar things occur in other languages too, for instance in French you have "la France", "Le Havre", "Le Mans", "les Halles" and "les Gobelins" (neighborhoods in Paris), "les Pays-Bas" (the Netherlands) and "les Cornouailles" (Cornwall).
 Not that these articles are treated like normal articles, so "I come from Le Havre" is "Je viens du Havre".

 Speaking of les Pays-Bas, in Dutch you also find a number of persons and places which feature definite articles, such as "De" (e. g. in the surname De Jong) or "Het" (as in the palace Het Loo), the latter occasionally shortened to "'t".
 Sometimes the article will be inflected in ways that have fallen from use outside the field of name, e. g. to "Den" as in Den Haag (The Hague) or Den Bosch.
-Occasionally you even see the article as a genitive, reduced to a little "'s", as in the full names of the last two cities, 's Gravenhage ("the Count's Hague") and 's Hertogenbosch ("the Duke's Bush").
+Occasionally you even see the article as a genitive, reduced to a little "'s", as in the full names of the last two cities, 's Gravenhage ("the Count's Wood", implying either a hedge or an enclosed land preserve) and 's Hertogenbosch ("the Duke's Forest").

 Holders of UK peerage titles are strictly The Lord Loveaduck or The Lady Day, to distinguish them from non-peers who might have those titles; e.g. the younger sons of a Marquis (Lord Sebastian Flyte) or the wife of a Knight (Lady Elspeth Flashman.)